open-edge-insights/eii-core/README.md

 # Visualize the results

 For visualizing the results of the video analytics, the  [tools/visualizer](tools/visualizer) app is available in the repository.
 This is a sample app which uses the OPC-UA client for receiving the analytics results and the GRPC client for receiving the image frames and do a simple visualization.
-This demonstrates the usage of the `DataBusAbstraction` and `ImageStore` client libraries.
+This demonstrates the usage of the `OpcuaBusAbstraction` and `ImageStore` client libraries.

 For running the visualizer follow the [tools/visualizer/README.md](tools/visualizer/README.md).